dslaborg/germeval2023/README.md

 In this repository, we will shortly share the code of our (Team CPAa) participation in Task 1 (Subtask 1 + 2) of the GermEval 2023 Shared Task.
+The affiliated paper can be found here: https://arxiv.org/pdf/2309.09902.pdf

 ## Setup